Do Go On - 541 - The Freedom House Ambulance Service

 See, no, gross when I do it.

-So let me welcome in to the triple triptitch club.
+All right, so let me welcome in to the triple tripditch club.

 It's actually a secret door from inside the triptych club.